 An influenza pandemic occurs when a new strain of influenza virus emerges, spreads around the world and infects many people at once.
-An influenza virus capable of causing a pandemic is one that people have no natural immunity to, can easily spread from person to person, and is capable of causing severe disease.
+The new virus will be one people have no natural immunity to, easily spreads from person to person, and is capable of causing severe disease.
 It is much more serious than a common cold and can leave a person ill for up to 10 days.

 There is increasing concern internationally about the impact of new emerging infectious diseases, such as the avian influenza virus and the Severe Acute Respiratory Syndrome (SARS) outbreak of 2003.
 It is certain another influenza pandemic will happen one day.

-Symptoms of the flu include: a high fever, headache, muscle aches and pains, fatigue, cough and sore throat.
-It may take up to three days to feel symptoms after a person catches the flu (the incubation period).
-Anyone can get the flu – being fit, active and healthy does not protect people from getting this virus.
-Anyone can die from the flu – it kills at least 100 New Zealanders every year, including some young, fit people.
-However in a pandemic event up to a third of the population may be affected which would have an impact on workplaces, schools, hospitals and many other services.
+In a pandemic event, up to a third of the population may be affected and this will have an impact on workplaces, schools, hospitals and many other services.
 Some workplaces and schools may close.
 Normal health and other services may not be available for several weeks.
 People may be asked to care for themselves and others at home.

-In July 1968 the most recent pandemic occurred, known as the Hong Kong flu and again thought to have originated in China, it reached New Zealand in early 1969.
-Sporadic cases were reported during summer and autumn and it reached pandemic levels in June and July.
+1968 the most recent pandemic occurred in July, known as the Hong Kong flu and again thought to have originated in China, it reached New Zealand in early 1969.
+Sporadic cases were reported during summer and autumn, and it reached pandemic levels in June and July.
 This event was milder than 1918, causing around one million deaths worldwide.